kasperbilde/Stuff/orifice/README.md

 ![](visuals/orifice.gif)

-Keep in mind that this is an example where the mesh density is not independent and results are only used for visuals.
+**Disclaimer**: Keep in mind that this is an example where the results are not independent of the mesh density and are <ins>only</ins> to be used for visuals.

 If the video doesn't play, [click here](https://github.com/kasperbilde/Stuff/raw/main/orifice/visuals/orifice.mp4) to download the video.